ENG1-team5/yorkPirates/README.md

     `gradlew.bat desktop:run`

 5. Commit and push your changes.
-I reccomend using VSCode or some other git assistant
+I reccomend using VSCode or some other git assistan